 This care keeps your heart and lungs going when they can no longer work on their own.

 CPR restarts your heart and lungs if they stop working.

-A respirator keeps you breathing.
+A respirator (or ventilator) keeps you breathing.
 Air is pumped into your lungs through a tube that’s put into your windpipe.

 This care keeps you alive longer when you have an illness that can’t be cured.